- Find out about litter picks in your area

 - Spray can (for marking any bags that have broken glass in)

 Litter picks are generally very safe and it is unlikely you will encounter any serious hazards or incidents.
 However before starting your cleanup you should think about any hazards you might come up against, and carry out a risk assessment.
 You can use our Litter Pick Risk Assessment Form (DOC, 333KB).

 You may like to consider taking out public liability insurance if you will be organising regular litter picks.

 Before you start your cleanup, gather your volunteers together for a briefing to let them know about:

 - First aid arrangements and what to do in case of emergency

 If you are working in the countryside or open spaces, please be careful not to disturb animals or damage plants, and leave 'natural' rubbish such as logs, stones etc alone.

-Let us know what time you'll be finishing, and once you've completed your cleanup we will collect the equipment and the litter.
+Let us know what time you'll be finishing, and once you've completed your cleanup we will collect the litter.
 We will agree a collection point where the bags must be left in order for our crew to collect them quickly and easily.